Pharmacy Access Scheme (PhAS)

 - Inaccuracies in the payment calculations made by the Department of Health; and

 - Issues for LPS pharmacies which have or will return to the Pharmaceutical List after the end of the review period, which ended on 28 February 2017.

-In May 2017, the Department of Health (DH) wrote to all pharmacies receiving PhAS payments with corrected payments due to them under the scheme.
+In May 2017, the Department of Health and Social Care (DHSC) wrote to all pharmacies receiving PhAS payments with corrected payments due to them under the scheme.

 Community pharmacy contractors were informed at the end of March 2017 that PSNC had identified issues with the PhAS payments.

 The extent of the problems became clear.
 The problems arose because DHSC had not calculated PhAS payments in accordance with the Drug Tariff and this has led to inaccurate payments being made to contractors.

 DHSC reviewed all PhAS payment calculations and indicated that it is corrected errors in its methodology to make its calculations consistent with Drug Tariff provisions.

 - DHSC used an estimate of 2015/16 remuneration rather than the actual remuneration that was paid to each pharmacy.